n8n-io/n8n-docs/docs/integrations/creating-nodes/test/node-linter.md

 ## Setup

-Run `npm install` in the starter project to install all dependencies.
+If using the [n8n node starter](https://github.com/n8n-io/n8n-nodes-starter): Run `npm install` in the starter project to install all dependencies.
 Once the installation finishes, the linter is available to you.

 If using VSCode, install the [ESLint VSCode extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 For other IDEs, refer to their ESLint integrations.

 !!! note "Don't edit the configuration file"
     [`.eslintrc.js`](https://github.com/n8n-io/n8n-nodes-starter/blob/master/.eslintrc.js) contains the configuration for `eslint-plugin-n8n-nodes-base`.
 Don't edit this file.